s-akhtar-baig/agents/examples/slack-mcp/README.md

 # Slack MCP Example

-This example walks through creating and running a slack MCP server, then connecting it to an LLM using responses API and OAuth tokens.
-Since Oauth tokens offer high levels of granularity, do not expire, and can be rotated automatically in slack, this method is more reliable and easier to manage for production users.
-However, Slack does also allow for stealth authentication using both a browser and cookie token as well.
+This example walks through creating and running a Slack MCP server, then connecting it to an LLM using responses API and OAuth tokens.
+Since OAuth tokens offer high levels of granularity, do not expire, and can be rotated automatically in Slack, this method is more reliable and easier to manage for production users.
+However, Slack does also allow for stealth authentication using a combination of a browser and cookie token as well.

 *NOTE* that this example is configured to work with a locally hosted llama stack instance and has been tested using QWEN running in a local instance of vLLM.
 Adjustments may need to be made based on your use case.
 To set things up to meet those conditions, please see the [llama-stack/local setup tools](../../tools/llama-stack/local/README.md), and the [vllm setup tools](../../tools/vllm/README.md).